AdebolaShelby/sql/README.md

     ## Output
     ![alt text](images/image-11.png)

-* Create a report of all the products that have never been ordered.
+* Prepare a report listing all the products that have never been ordered.

  ## Query
  ![alt text](images/image-12.png)